Building Success 101

 Custom Homeowners who want the project to keep humming along on schedule won’t change those selections after making them.
 Changes made late in the design stage can delay plan completion; those made after project kickoff can delay the finish date.
 Homeowners who understand this will invest the time and effort needed to make firm decisions.

-It should come as no surprise that this partnership works best when you choose a professional luxury custom home builder you know you can trust.
+It should come as no surprise that this partnership works best when you choose a professional luxury custom home builder you know you can trust and someone who would stick to the custom home schedule without any deviations.

 Steve Jones & Bart Jones